 TERM DESCRIPTION Experience Kits Guidelines delivered in the form of-manuals, user guides, application notes, solution briefs, training videos-for best-practice implementation of cloud native and Kubernetes technologies to ease developments and deployments.
-Network and Cloud Edge Reference System Architectures Portfolio A templated system-level blueprint for a range of locations in enterprise and cloud infrastructure with automated deployment tools.
+Network and Edge Reference System Architectures Portfolio A templated system-level blueprint for a range of locations in enterprise and cloud infrastructure with automated deployment tools.
 The portfolio integrates the latest Intel platforms and cloud-native technologies for multiple deployment models to simplify and accelerate deployments of key workloads across a service infrastructure.
 Deployment Model Provides flexibility to deploy solutions according to IT needs.
-The portfolio offers two deployment models: Container Bare Metal Reference System Architecture (BMRA) - A deployment model of a Kubernetes cluster with containers on a bare metal platform.
-Virtual Machine Reference System Architecture (VMRA) - A deployment model of a virtual cluster on a physical node.
-The virtual cluster can be a Kubernetes containers-based cluster.
+The portfolio offers three deployment models: • Container Bare Metal Reference System Architecture (BMRA) - A deployment model of a Kubernetes cluster with containers on a bare metal platform. • Virtual Machine Reference System Architecture (VMRA) - A deployment model of a virtual cluster on a physical node.
+The virtual cluster can be a Kubernetes containers-based cluster. • Cloud Reference System Architecture (Cloud RA) - A deployment model of a cluster on a public Cloud Service Provider.
+The cluster can be Kubernetes with containers based.
 Configuration Profiles A prescribed set of components-hardware, software modules, hardware/software configuration specifications,-designed for a deployment for specific workloads at a network location (such as Access Edge).
 Configuration Profiles define the components for optimized performance, usability, and cost per network location and workload needs.
 In addition, generic Configuration Profiles are available to developers for flexible deployments.
 Reference Architecture Flavor An instance of reference architecture generated by implementing a Configuration Profile specification.
 Ansible Playbook A set of validated scripts that prepare, configure, and deploy a Reference Architecture Flavor per Configuration Profile specification.
 Configuration Profile Ansible Scripts Automates quick, repeatable, and predictive deployments using Ansible playbooks.
 Various Configuration Profiles and Ansible scripts allow automated installations that are application-ready, depending on the workload and network location.
 Kubernetes cluster A deployment that installs at least one worker node running containerized applications.
 Pods are the components of the application workload that are hosted on worker nodes.
 Control nodes manage the pods and worker nodes.
-Intel® Platforms Prescribes Intel platforms for optimized operations.
-The platforms are based on 2nd Generation, 3rd Generation, and 4th Generation Intel® Xeon® Scalable processors.
+Intel [®] Platforms Prescribes Intel platforms for optimized operations.
+The platforms are based on 3rd Gen and 4th Gen Intel® Xeon® Scalable processors.
 The platforms integrate Intel® Ethernet Controller 700 Series and 800 Series, Intel® QuickAssist Technology (Intel® QAT), Intel® Server GPU (Graphic Processor Unit), Intel® OptaneTM technology, and more.
 Note: This release of VMRA does not support the Intel® Xeon® D processor.